Ernest Wood: Yoga

 In India, Wood had encountered many yogis and Hindu pundits.
 As a practising yogi, vegetarian and teetotaller, having adopted this lifestyle after reading Sir Edwin Arnold's The Light of Asia in his boyhood, he was warmly received by Indian yogis, many of whom became Wood's friends and advisers.
+Ernest also practiced celibacy throughout his life and would have no children.
 During his early years in Adyar, the Head of the Vedantic Monastery Shri Shringeri Shivaganga Samasthanam in Mysore Province, Sri Jagat Guru Shankara Charya Swami, bestowed upon Wood the title of "Shri Sattwikagraganya" in recognition of his efforts to introduce Indian pupils to Sanskrit.

 Wood did not officially become a student of any Indian master.
-However, during a visit to New York in 1928(?), he again met with Krishnamurti, who was leaving the Theosophical Society to become an independent teacher, renouncing the ceremonies and occult hierarchies created by the leadership of the Society.
+However, during a visit to New York in 1928(?), he again met with Krishnamurti, who was leaving the Theosophical Society to become an independent teacher, renouncing the ceremonies and occult hierarchies created by the leadership of the society.
 This meeting affected Wood deeply, and he returned to the classic yoga literature as a source of inspiration.
+It was also about this time when Wood exposed an Indian woman who claimed to be a witch and did not need to eat.
+She held sway over people in a small village, and poisoned Wood as an act of revenge for his exposure of her.
+Ernest almost died, and could eat little solid food for the rest of his life following the poisoning.
 Wood spent his remaining years writing and publishing on yoga.
 He moved to the United States, where he served for a short time as president and dean of the American Academy of Asian Studies in San Francisco, and later moved to Houston, Texas, working for the University of Houston.

 Shortly after his arrival in India, Wood had begun translating the Indian classics, such as the Garuda Purana.
 In the late 1920s, he began a thorough study of the Yoga classics with the assistance of several Hindu scholars, leading to the publication of numerous translations of famous yoga texts such as the Bhagavad Gita, Patañjali's Yoga Sutras, Shankara's Viveka Chudamani.
 In his commentaries to these translations, Wood tried to make these texts' philosophical ideas applicable to modern life.
 His writings contain many references to his own practical experiences in these matters.
 Together with his concise treatises of yoga, such as the volume Yoga, Penguin Books, 1959/62, and his earlier writings on concentration and memory training, Wood's works contain a complete introduction to the classic texts of Raja Yoga, or the yoga of the mind, with a sparing use of Sanskrit expressions.